LightBurnSoftware/Documentation/MaterialLibrary.md

 Click *Duplicate* to create a copy of the highlighted entry.
 This can be helpful in quickly adding to your library.

 ###### Hint: Combined with *Edit Description* and *Edit Cut* you can keep the same "Material Name" and "Thickness" to create 'nested' entries (e.g. 3mm cut, scan and image).
-Kepping just the "Name" while changing the "Thickness" allows nesting of different thicknesses of the same material.
+Keeping just the "Name" while changing the "Thickness" allows nesting of different thicknesses of the same material.

 ### Delete